hanEck/distributed-software-architecture/protocol/activityLog.md

 8. Refactoring DeliveryService
 9. Final merg and testing

-#### Problems
+###### Problems
 - For our suprise the implementation for the delayed TableService response also affected the DeliveryService.
 When the service was blocked send meals from Food preparation were not machted in my DeliveryService.
 They were never send to the customer.
 This was fixed, by also blocking the messages coming from food preparation(When managers are smoking they will also not directly take the meals coming from the kitchen.)

--Issue with the data storage in the DeliveryService occured.
+- Issue with the data storage in the DeliveryService occured.
 Because of the timeouts, the implementation to find orders within an Array was not working Properly(indices were switched due to new incomming meals).
 This was fixed, by putting the item search out of the blocked service part

 ### Table Service

-#### Approach
+###### Approach

 1. Implemented a fallacy which duplicates the orders sent to food preparation
    - I generated a random number and checked if it's under or equal to the error threshold (in my case 0.1)